Scolelepis squamata: Description

 Scolelepis squamata is a slender, bluish-green worm with a maximum length of about 14 cm and over two hundred segments when fully grown.
 The prostomium (head) is diamond-shaped and has four eyes, arranged in a trapezoid fashion, two long slender palps, and no central antenna.
 Each segment has a pair of parapodia with chaeta (bristles).
 The dorsal lobes of the parapodia are long and thin and are fused to the gills for half their length.
 The ventral lobes are rounded and short, and slightly bilobed from segment 20 onwards.
 There are gills (red) on all segments except segment 2 and the last seven body segments.

 Distribution and habitat

-Scolelepis squamata is found on both sides of the Atlantic Ocean, the Mediterranean Sea, the Caribbean Sea and the Gulf of Mexico.
-It digs a burrow in the sediment in the lower parts of the shore and the shallow sublittoral.
+Scolelepis squamata is found on both sides of the Atlantic Ocean, as well as in the Mediterranean Sea, the Caribbean Sea and the Gulf of Mexico.
+It digs a burrow in the sediment in the lower parts of the shore and the shallow sublittoral zone.
 Typically it chooses sandy beaches in the intertidal zone and sandy and silty sediments in subtidal flats.
 It tolerates low salinity levels and is often found in estuaries.